 There is no absolute legal deadline by which LAs must have started to provide education for children with additional health needs, however, arrangements for provision should begin as soon as it is clear that an absence will last more than 15 days and it should do so at the latest by the sixth day of the absence, aiming to do so by the first day of absence.
 Where an absence is planned, for example for a stay or recurrent stays in hospital, LAs should make arrangements in advance to allow provision to begin from day one.
-Paignton Academy appoints an Attendance Improvement Coordinator Mrs Morrison (BRC) or Mrs Casey (WRC) who will be responsible for liaising with parents/carer and relevant outside agencies to support the facilitation of educational provision.
+Paignton Academy appoints an Attendance Improvement Coordinator Karen Casey and Liz Morrison who will be responsible for liaising with parents/carer and relevant outside agencies to support the facilitation of educational provision.